alephcom/freeswitch-anti-spam/README.md

 # freeswitch-anti-spam
-Anti Robo Caller for FreeSWITCH
+Robo Call Blocker for FreeSWITCH

 This sample dialplan will answer the call and then ask the web service how to handle the call.
 The web service will play a specific file depending on day of the week.
-If the user presses the correct number, it will add them to a cache and the caller will be allowed for 90 days.
+If the user presses the correct number, it will add them to a cache and the caller will be allowed for 90(default) days.

 ```
    <!-- Testing Toll Free DID -->